SrijanBadhya/Debsoc/Running the PES Debsoc.md

 And even I messed up by adding the wrong people multiple times.
 System errors are real.

+The most effective method at minimizing errors, which should be obvious by now, is uploading the data to the central database ASAP.
+The longer moderators delay, the higher chance that they forget to do it or forget where they've written the data, and the harder it is to track recruits by asking questions to other recruits.
-The most effective method at minimizing errors, which should be obvious by now, is Moderators needed to be given 4 reminders everyday, and everytime I gave a reminder I could see people filling the form.
+Moderators needed to be given 4 reminders everyday, and everytime I gave a reminder I could see people filling the form.